Guide to Buying a New-Build

 What is a New-Build House?

 As the name suggests, a ‘new-build’ is a new flat or house that was built within the past 2 years that hasn’t previously been lived in.
-Some mortgage lenders will have different definitions of what qualifies as a ‘new-build’ and so it’s important you discuss this with them before continuing the purchase.
+Some mortgage lenders will have different definitions of what qualifies as a ‘new-build’ and so it’s important you discuss this with them before applying for a mortgage.

 Compare and Save on Your Move